-At the March 8 meeting of the University Senate, the Intellectual Property Policy will be on the agenda for approval.
+At the March 8 meeting of the University Senate, the Intellectual Property Policy passed unanimously.
 The new policy provides for ownership of copyright for traditional works, rights in patents and inventions, along with a royalty sharing model, and rights in software.
 The Policy has not been substantively changed for 30 years, in spite of multiple attempts over the decades.
 This challenge derives from the difficulty and importance of creating a policy which is acceptable to many competing viewpoints.
 As mentioned by the IPPC chair, Guy Rub, “intellectual property is at the heart of a research university.”

 Just like our football team, or more aptly our record-setting drone from the Aerospace Research Center, the University Senate is firing on all cylinders, that is, operating at high level of efficiency, speed, and productivity.